microsoftarchive/data-pipeline/docs/problem-set/TacklingProblemSet.md

 While far more efficient, this code still suffers from:

 - The lack of *prefetch* which minimizes wait time for processing at the expense of being *greedy* in terms of message lock (as well as the blend of message lifecycle management and processing code).
 - Messaging processing is sequential; even though we grab a batch of messages, we process them one after the other.
-We'll tackle this challenge in the Concurrency Bounding [TODO] section.
+We'll tackle this challenge in the message processing with bounded concurrency section.

 ### Asynchronous processing with Event Hub APIs